BurraAbhishek/lipyplagiarism/CONTRIBUTING.md

 - [Set up your development environment](https://flask.palletsprojects.com/en/2.0.x/installation/).
 - Code formatting uses [PEP8](https://www.python.org/dev/peps/pep-0008/) for Python and [Prettier](https://prettier.io) for the rest of this application.
+- All modules related to detecting plagiarized text should go to `/modules/plagiarism/`.
+Nowhere else.
+Nothing related to the website UI should go there.
+You can add those elsewhere.

 ## I want to report a bug or a problem about Lipyplagiarism